The Amorous Prawn

-The Amorous Prawn or The Amorous Mr. Prawn is a 1962 British comedy film directed by Anthony Kimmins and starring Ian Carmichael, Joan Greenwood and Cecil Parker.
+The Amorous Prawn, also known as The Amorous Mr. Prawn, is a 1962 British comedy film directed by Anthony Kimmins and starring Ian Carmichael, Joan Greenwood, and Cecil Parker.
 The film was based on a 1959 farcical play by Kimmins.

-In the United States the film was retitled The Playgirl and the War Minister to exploit the Profumo affair.
+In the United States, the film was retitled The Playgirl and the War Minister to exploit the Profumo affair.

 Premise

 General Fitzadam receives his final posting in the remote Scottish Highlands.
-When the General and his wife discover that they cannot afford the country cottage where they plan to retire, his wife decides to run their residence as a hotel for wealthy Americans using the services of soldiers and an expert poacher.
+When the general and his wife discover that they cannot afford the country cottage where they plan to retire, his wife decides to run their residence as a hotel for wealthy Americans using the services of soldiers and an expert poacher.

 Cast

 Production

 The original play had run for over 900 performances in the West End.

 Critical reception

+The Monthly Film Bulletin wrote: "A pair of amorous prawns and their progeny processing behind the credit titles set the note of good, clean fun on which this inoffensive farce means to continue.
+In spite of a hoary formula and a slow start, the film has its amusing moments.
+The settings are easy on the eye, and some of the acting, especially Cecil Parker's suddenly benign air of conspiracy and Liz Fraser's imbecilic giggle, has charm.
+The climax, effectively tying up more loose ends than previously seemed to exist, is a glorious romp."

 Variety called the film "non-demanding light entertainment, cheerfully put over by a reliable cast of popular British thesps."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "Director Anthony Kimmins also wrote the play on which this is based and he hasn't really opened it out too much for the cinema.
+As a result, the talents of lan Carmichael are given little room."